Do you want to study abroad?

 Studying in Germany is nice, especially in Munich and at TUM.
 Academic standards are high, you are learning a lot.
 What is even more important: you chose a superb city for your studies.

 However, you might be interested in spending one semester in a foreign country, broaden your horizon and make some unforgettable experiences.
-This is also what our faculties’ academic and examination regulation suggests to you.
-We are totally in favour of going somewhere else for some time, which is why we want to supply you with some helpful tips for planning your exchange.
+We are totally in favor of going to another country for some time, which is why we want to supply you with some helpful tips for planning your exchange.

 For which purposes am I allowed to go abroad?

-Furthermore, it is also possible to organise your study abroad (and internship) with the help of private organisations.
-Be cautious when using the services of these organisations because they often require high provisions.
-Oftentimes you will then also have to pay tuition fees at your chosen university since you will be considered a “free mover”, without support from TUM.
+Furthermore, it is also possible to organize your study abroad with the help of external organizations.
+This might be a good option if the TUM does not have a partnership with the university where you want to do your exchange.
+Oftentimes, however, you then also have to pay tuition fees at your chosen university, since you will be considered a “free mover”, without support from TUM.